ValgulNecron/kasuki/readme.md

   - activity command (auto send activity of a user to a channel).
   - add a "delay" option to delay notification. (like 1h for a translation)
 - random /random {anime, manga}
+- when everything else is finished change how the text is display to support localisation.